 When shouldn’t you refinance your home loan?

-“Most lenders will offer attractive headline rates to people looking to refinance,” Harris says.
+“Most lenders will offer attractive headline rates to people looking to refinance,” says Pratham Karkal, Head of Personal Banking Direct at Macquarie’s Banking and Financial Services Group.
 “But you shouldn’t get carried away with that.”

 Then there are the potential fees from the lender you’re leaving.
 These might include discharge fees for ending your loan early and, if you’re on a fixed interest rate, a potential penalty - in the form of break costs - for ending your loan before the fixed term expires.

 Karkal says that you should even look beyond the loan terms and consider your finances more holistically.

 “Consider the other features you currently receive or are being offered too.
 Your loan may be bundled with other products such as credit cards or offsets with linked transaction accounts.
 Factor in the cost of replacing these too.”

 When should you refinance your home loan?

 In today’s market, there are many reasons for you to consider refinancing, says Karkal.

 “It is a competitive environment for lenders,” he says.

 “Banks are constantly introducing new product features to attract borrowers and home loans are evolving.”